ShangtongZhang/ShangtongZhang.github.io/markdowns/research.md

 permalink: /research/
 ---

-This page lists research topics I worked on / am working on.
+This page lists research topics I am working or worked on.
 Please refer to my [CV](/assets/pdf/resume/resume.pdf) for a full list of publications in a reverse chronological order.
 <sup>*</sup> indicates equal contribution.  <u>Advisees</u> are underlined. <sup>†</sup> indicates equal advising.  &#127881; indicates highlighted works.

 #### Stochastic Approximation Theory and Convergence of Reinforcement Learning